Leopold1423/fedmud-icml25/README.md

 source .venv/bin/activate
 ```

-Alternatively， you can also use traditional `pip` instructions directly to install the necessary dependencies.
+Alternatively， you can also use command `pip` directly to install the necessary dependencies.

 ```bash
 pip install -r requirements.txt